 Once you have an opportunity in your sights, if you follow the advice we've laid out here and take care to avoid the common blunders, you'll give yourself the best possible chance of achieving your goals.
 Good luck.

-This article originally appeared in issue 228 of 3D World, the world's best-selling magazine for CG artists – packed with expert tutorials, inspiration and reviews.
-Buy issue 228 here or subscribe to 3D World here.
+This article originally appeared in 3D World (opens in new tab), the world's best-selling magazine for CG artists.
+Subscribe to 3D World here (opens in new tab).